dipp/Products.DiPP/README.txt

 	DiPP 2.3.6 (2010-05-27)

-	    * TextIndexNG3 used to index PDFs
+	    * TextIndexNG3 used to index PDFs (requires reindexing of portal_catalog)